TECH-Rubicone/redux-saga-controller/docs/api-reference/action-creators/update-ctrl.md

 :::info

-You can only use it if you have prepared controller.
-This is an action creator that will help you update any property of entire controller reducer.
+This is an action creator which helps you to update controller reducer.

 :::